tylergneill/skrutable/manual.md

 Currently Python 2.7 only.

 1. Clone or download repository.
-2. Create file 'input.txt' with some input and place in same directory.
+2. Create file `input.txt` with some input and place in same directory.
-3. Run transliteration.py from the command line and follow directions.
-Look at output.txt.
+3. Run `transliteration.py` from the command line and follow directions.
+The result can be found in `output.txt`.
 4. Then try using the same as a library.
 For example:
 ~~~~
 from Skrutable import transliteration as tr